-Summit International Schools is currently a K-9 American curriculum school.
-The school will expand to K-12 over the next three years.
+Summit International Schools is currently a K-12 American curriculum school.
 From KG2-Grade 9, we are aligned with the California Common Core.
-KG1 follows and Early Childhood “learn through play” curriculum.
-We are currently operating from Phase 1 of 2 of new construction that will include four new buildings and a state of the art campus.
-The school is co-educational in grades k-5 and separated in grades 6-12.
+KG1 follows an Early Childhood “learn through play” curriculum.
+We are currently operating from four new buildings and a state-of-the-art campus.
+The school is co-educational in grades k-4 and separated in grades 5-12.

 SIS is a leader in technology that uses a blended learning approach to encourage all students to become independent learners.
 Our classrooms all use a similar lesson structure.
 Classes open with an engaging warm-up, a lesson introduction, an activity (hands-on/technology/movement), and a check for understanding.
 Our curriculum is resourced by the teachers and very few subjects use textbooks.
 In place of textbooks, we offer a nearly 1:1 Chromebook learning experience.
 Learning resources are mainly online through various learning platform memberships.
 SIS uses external and internal assessments and adaptive software to determine individualized learning paths for every Climber on Mount Summit.